bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 Version 1.2.0: deprecated methods replaced.

 Version 2.0.0: with the new setting languageMode you can define the language of the entries.
 There is now a new behavior when L>0.
+Furthermore the setting email.dontAppendL is new.
+Confirmation emails can now be send by enabeling them with the setting email.enableConfirmationMails.
+More FlexForms.